windx0303/VIST-Challenge-NAACL-2018/README.md

 at the same folder of `EvalVIST.jar` file.

+Template file (`vist-challenge-template.json`) is provided by the hosts of VIST Challenge.
+This file is used to specify which photo sequences are included in this challenge.

+The reason why a few (~3%) of photo sequences in the VIST test set are not included in this challenge is because that the owners of these photos removed them from Flickr.

 | Parameter (All Required) | Description |
 | ------------ | ------------- |
 | **testFile** | **Your submission file**, which contains exactly one story for each photo sequence.
 Please see the following section for format details. |